eduardomota/imaggio/readme.md

 ## Notes on binaries

-The included binaries have been UPX (--ultra-brute) compressed for managebility.
+The included binaries have been UPX (--ultra-brute) compressed for manageability.
 If that does not suit your use case for some specific reason there are mirror repositories of these binaries on github.

 ## Features